 If you're in early position you should fold all dominated hands.
 Hands like A-T, A-J, K-Q and worse should hit the muck.

 They may look like decent hands but they're a trap for most players.
 As I've said above you want to protect your chips early so err on the side of caution.

+You should still bring in your premium hands for raises.
+This is ABC TAG (tight-aggressive) play.
 You want to be playing tight, but if you get a big hand, get aggressive.
 Don't be afraid to raise AA-JJ, A-K, A-Q etc.